 Canola Rebounds Alongside Energy

-Canola futures rose past $730 per tonne on Friday as renewed skepticism regarding a Middle East ceasefire re-established the risk premium across the energy and oilseed complex.
+Canola futures rose past $720 per tonne as renewed skepticism regarding a Middle East ceasefire re-established the risk premium across the energy and oilseed complex.
 This upward move followed a surge in crude oil which strengthened the biofuel-driven demand floor and pulled Chicago soyoil and canola higher in tandem.
 While President Trump extended the deadline for strikes on Iranian energy infrastructure to April 6th to allow for negotiations, the potential deployment of 10,000 additional US ground troops has fueled fears of a prolonged conflict and further supply chain disruptions.
 Farmers face increasing pressure as global supplies of nitrogen-based fertilizers shrink and diesel overheads climb, threatening to offset the gains from higher crop prices.
 Despite a temporary gesture of goodwill where Iran allowed ten tankers to pass through the Strait of Hormuz, the waterway remains effectively closed, keeping energy-driven inflation risks at the forefront of the market.

 2026-03-27